NEDERLANDS // ENGLISH

 Expedition Everest, is that you?

 The Chinese version of Kali River Rapids is very uhm… closed.

 Oh wait, it’s not Animal Kingdom after all.
 At a Disney theme park, this pathway would be filled with 6.000 people…

-… and I guess you won’t find any war weaponry at The Happiest Place on Earth.
+… and I guess you won’t find any war weaponry at The Place Where Dreams Come True.

 Machine guns and a Mega-Lite… what more do we need?